 Final Thoughts on the Dorkie

-The Dorkie has become a very popular breed in the country due to their friendly personality.
+The Dorkie has become a very popular breed in the country due to its friendly personality.

 They make a great family dog and are great with kids.